Community with heart

 The Chinese-American Planning Council’s constituents couldn’t make the trek to the New York City StoryBooth downtown – so we came to them.
 StoryCorps has been able to help people record meaningful conversations in offices, classrooms, libraries, even from the room that holds the ping-pong table!
 Don’t let distance from a booth deter you from sharing the conversation of a lifetime – stop by our website and find out ways you can help bring StoryCorps to you.

-2 Responses to “Community with heart”
+One Response to “Community with heart”

 To preserve the StoryCorps mission and experience for our readers and participants, comments are subject to the StoryCorps Terms of Service.
 Comments may be held for moderation or removed if deemed offensive or off-topic.
 Please do not resubmit your comment if you don't see it right away, it will be approved as soon as possible.
 Thank you.